Ahara Chikitsa - Food as medicine

 In today’s world advice on food and nutrition is often confusing and ever changing.
 The wisdom of Ayurveda is as relevant today as it was 3000 years ago, and gives us logical well-proven guidelines as to how to eat for our health and well-being.

-This is also useful information for chefs, cooks and care workers – Most of us cook for ourselves and for others whether it is at home or professionally.
+Most of us cook for ourselves and for others whether it is at home or professionally.
 This course offers a brilliant insight into looking at food and recipes from a fresh perspective.
 It teaches us about the relationship between food ingredients, taste and digestion, to help you create both culinary and gastronomic masterpieces enabling loved ones or guests to leave the table feeling nourished, balanced and with increased vitality and energy.

 Lesson 1 - Food as Medicine |